How to Plan a Group Trip Without Stress

 Give Each Other Space:

-Even when you’re traveling together, it’s vital to respect each other’s personal space.
+Even when you're traveling together, it's vital to respect each other's personal space.
 No one wants to be joined at the hip every second of the day.
-People might like to have some alone time to recharge, read a book, or just relax by themselves.
+People might like some alone time to recharge, read a book, or just relax by themselves.
 Knowing when to give people space shows respect and keeps everyone comfortable.
 It also means not being too loud or intrusive when others are trying to rest.

 Share the Activity Planning: